A Geography of Grace: A Courage & Renewal Alumni Institute

 - Receive a one-of-a-kind, 125-page curriculum for small-group programming that you can use and adapt in your home community.
 Download the introductory session of the curriculum here, “The Lay of the Land.”

-- Practice leading the curriculum and gain feedback from your peers and facilitators.
+- Practice leading and adapting the curriculum and gain feedback from your peers and facilitators.

-- Experience a community of mutual support with fellow clergy and congregational leaders.
+- Experience a community of mutual support with fellow institute attendees.

-- Develop your capacity to build the relational trust needed in congregational life.
+- Develop your capacity to build the relational trust needed in congregational and community life.

 - Explore how to lead and serve out of a place of courage and wholeness.